 Turns out, fresh air is exactly what the doctor ordered.
 Literally.
 You see, plants produce airborne chemicals (phytoncides) to protect from insects and disease.
 These chems carry antibacterial and antifungal properties that when breathed in by us homo sapiens, trigger an increase in production of white blood cells.
 Particular white blood cells that fight off virus and tumor infected cells.
 Just taking a weekend trip down the river can boost your immune system for up to 30 days.
 Regularly finding time to be outdoors can cure cancer.
 Well, maybe not.
 It’s being researched.
 But hey, can’t hurt to tell the spouse.

 Mood and Blood Pressure Benefits

 All that time your spending watching trees pass on the riverbank is lowering your blood pressure.
 Forget the low cholesterol Cheerios, tree watching is where it’s at.
-We believe this is due to the reduced level of stress we manage when out on the river.
-The sounds of nature shift the nervous system health benefits into a state of relaxation, just as the awe-inspiring sights calm the soul.
+We believe this health benefit is due to the reduced level of stress we manage when out on the river.
+The sounds of nature shift the nervous system into a state of relaxation, just as the awe-inspiring sights calm the soul.
 One of the most tremendous findings to support this hypothesis was the reduced levels of salivary cortisol found in those who spend frequent time in nature.
 Stress restricts blood flow which can impact an array of bodily irregularities, so keeping stress down is a huge contributing factor to overall health.
 And not only does rowing down the river regulate blood pressure and stress, but studies show a reduction in anxiety, depression, anger, confusion, and an increase in energy.
 Wanna get more done around the house?
 Then spend more time away from home.